 (2) During continuing operations:

-(a) The interconnecting Transmission Service Provider (TSP) or, if applicable, the Resource Entity shall notify ERCOT if it identifies that a Large Load has exceeded a limit on peak Demand established in the Large Load Interconnection Study (LLIS) and LCP.
+(a) The Interconnecting DSP, Interconnecting TSP, or the Resource Entity, as applicable, shall notify ERCOT if it identifies that a Large Load has exceeded a limit on peak Demand established in the LCP.

-(b) The applicable TSP shall notify ERCOT when a transmission upgrade identified in an LCP becomes operational.
-ERCOT must give written approval before Demand may increase.

-(c) Pursuant to Section 9.5, Interconnection Agreements and Responsibilities, if a Large Load modifies its facilities such that a previously provided dynamic load model is invalid, the Large Load shall notify and provide an updated model to the Transmission and/or Distribution Service Provider (TDSP) that provides service to the Large Load.
-The TDSP shall subsequently provide this updated dynamic load model to ERCOT.
+(b) Pursuant to Section 9.2.3, Modification of Large Load Information, if an ILLE modifies its facilities such that a previously provided dynamic load model is invalid, the Large Load shall notify and provide an updated model to the Interconnecting Distribution Service Provider (DSP) or Interconnecting Transmission Service Provider (TSP) , as applicable, that provides service to the Large Load.
+The Interconnecting DSP or Interconnecting TSP shall subsequently provide this updated dynamic load model to ERCOT.